 Goal 13: Climate Action

 The heart of everything we do at Steppes Travel.
-Operate, share ideas and explore with a focus on halting climate change works to reduce the incidence of habitat loss, conflicts, natural disasters and disease.
+Operating and collaborating with a focus on halting climate change and working to reduce the incidence of habitat loss, conflicts, natural disasters and disease

 Goal 14: Life below water